mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Type**: [boolean](../Getting-Started/Configuration-Guide.md#booleans)
 - **Mandatory**: No
 - **Dynamic**: Yes
-- **Default**: false
+- **Default**: true (>= MaxScale 24.02), false (<= MaxScale 23.08)

-By default, all temporary tables are lost when a reconnection of the primary node occurs.
-This means that when `master_reconnection` is enabled, the use of temporary tables might appear to disappear when a reconnection happens.
+When `strict_tmp_tables` is disabled, all temporary tables are lost when a reconnection of the primary node occurs.
+This means that if a reconnection to the primary takes place, temporary tables might appear to disappear in the middle of a connection.

-If `strict_tmp_tables` is enabled, reconnections are prevented as long as a temporary tables exist.
+When `strict_tmp_tables` is enabled, reconnections are prevented as long as a temporary tables exist.
 In this case if the primary node is lost and temporary table exist, the session is closed.
 If a session creates temporary tables but does not drop them, this behavior will effectively disable reconnections until